nuuuwan/news_lk3_data/README.md

 A tense situation has been reported near the Presidential Secretariat in Colombo due to a protest.

-The “Citizen Power Organization against Bribery, Corruption and Waste” had organized a protest in front of the Presidential Secretariat this morning (15).
+The “Citizens’ Power Organization against Bribery, Corruption and Wastage” had organized a protest in front of the Presidential Secretariat this morning (15).

 As the protest commenced police officers had proceeded to remove the banners, sparking heated exchanges between law enforcement officers and the protestors.